 We have an audit committee, compensation committee, nominating and corporate governance committee and derivative committee.
-Our board and committees generally meet quarterly.
-Each of the board committees has the composition and responsibilities described below.
-Current copies of the charters of the audit committee, the compensation committee and the nominating and corporate governance committee, which have been adopted by the board of directors, are publicly available on our website at http://investors.cleanenergyfuels.com/governance.cfm.
+Our Board also creates committees from time to time to approve financing transactions or other significant corporate transactions.
+Our Board and audit committee generally meet at least quarterly and our other committees meet on an as needed basis.
+Each of the Board committees has the composition and responsibilities described below.
+Current copies of the charters of the audit committee, the compensation committee and the nominating and corporate governance committee, which have been adopted by the Board, are publicly available on our website at http://investors.cleanenergyfuels.com/governance.cfm.

 Audit committee.
-Our audit committee consists of three directors, John S. Herrington, James C. Miller III and Vincent C. Taormina, all of whom our board of directors determined to be independent under SEC Rule 10A-3(b)(1) and NASDAQ Marketplace Rule 4200(a)(15).
-The audit committee held six meetings in fiscal 2008.
+Our audit committee consists of three directors, John S. Herrington, James C. Miller III and Vincent C. Taormina, all of whom our Board determined to be independent under SEC Rule 10A-3(b)(1) and NASDAQ Marketplace Rule 5605(a)(2).
+The audit committee held six meetings in fiscal 2010.
 The chair of the audit committee is Mr. Miller.
 Mr. Miller qualifies as an audit committee financial expert under the rules of the SEC.
-The board determined that each audit committee member has sufficient knowledge in reading and understanding the company's financial statements to serve on the audit committee.
+The Board determined that each audit committee member has sufficient knowledge in reading and understanding the Company's financial statements to serve on the audit committee.
 The functions of this committee include:

-- selecting and overseeing the engagement of a firm to serve as an independent registered public accounting firm to audit our financial statements, - helping to ensure the independence of our independent registered public accounting firm,

-- discussing the scope and results of the audit with our independent registered public accounting firm, - developing procedures for employees to anonymously submit concerns about questionable accounting or audit matters, - meeting with our independent registered public accounting firm and our management to consider the adequacy of our internal accounting controls and audit procedures, and - approving all audit and non-audit services to be performed by our independent registered public accounting firm.
+- selecting and overseeing the engagement of a firm to serve as an independent registered public accounting firm to audit our financial statements, - helping to ensure the independence of our independent registered public accounting firm, - · discussing the scope and results of the audit with our independent registered public accounting firm, - developing procedures for employees to anonymously submit concerns about questionable accounting or audit matters, - meeting with our independent registered public accounting firm and our management to consider the adequacy of our internal accounting controls and audit procedures, and - approving all audit and non-audit services to be performed by our independent registered public accounting firm.